 GP’s Role in BreastScreen NSW

-BreastScreen NSW locations in the NBM region include a permanent Sunflower clinic within Myer, Penrith Westfields and a Sunflower clinic at Blue Mountains Hospital in Katoomba.
+GPs play an important role in providing support and encouragement to patients to participate in screening.
+BreastScreen NSW locations in our region include a permanent Sunflower clinic within Myer, Penrith Westfields and a Sunflower clinic at Blue Mountains Hospital in Katoomba.

 Local Clinic Screening Services are currently available: